Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 - Obtain other supporting documentation, when required:

-- For documentation requirements for travel: see section 310 of the Business Services policy and procedure index.
+- For documentation requirements for travel: see the travel section of the Business Services policy and procedure list.

-- For documentation requirements for business meals and events: see UW-3039 Business Meals.
+- For documentation requirements for business meals and events: see UW-3039 Business Meals Policy.

 - For documentation requirements for gift cards: see UW-3027 Gift Card Policy.